 Students will need a school-issued Chromebook to take this exam on our secure network.
 If your child is taking the exam and uses a personal laptop, please have them see their counselor before October 15th.

 The PSAT is a practice SAT exam that also is a qualifying exam for the National Merit Scholarship Program.
 For more info on the PSAT please go to: https://collegereadiness.collegeboard.org/psat-nmsqt-psat-10

 ACT for Juniors

-Once again, CHS will be facilitating the ACT test for all juniors on Tuesday, April 7th.
+Once again, CHS will be facilitating the ACT for all juniors on April 9th.
+The exam will be done online again this year, so logistics are still being ironed out.
 You will receive several communications from CHS regarding this, but we wanted to make sure it is on your calendar.

 Remember to keep checking our scholarship page; it is updated at least weekly.

-We hope this helps you navigate this fall and all the big things happening.
+We hope this helps you navigate this fall and all the important things happening.